SivTheCoder/DrowsyGuard_DrowsinessDetection_Software_Web/README.md

-#DrowsyGuard - Drowsienss Software

-Drowsiness Detection Software
+# DrowsyGuard - Drowsiness Detection Software

 Welcome to DrowsyGuard, a real-time drowsiness detection application built with Streamlit and deployed as a web app.
 This project uses computer vision techniques, powered by OpenCV and MediaPipe, to monitor eye and facial movements via a webcam to detect signs of drowsiness.
 It’s designed to enhance safety, particularly for drivers or individuals requiring alertness.
 Features